janemiceli/rabbitmq-perf-html/README.md

 - flags: flags to pass to the Producer, like `"mandatory"`, or `"persistent"`.
   - Defaults to an empty list.
+  - `"persistent"` - When set to true, RabbitMQ will persist message to disk.
+  - `"mandatory"` - This flag tells the server how to react if the message cannot be routed to a queue.
+If this flag is set to true, the server will return an unroutable message to the producer with a `basic.return` AMQP method.
+If this flag is set to false, the server silently drops the message.
 - predeclared: tells the benchmark tool if the exchange/queue name provided already exist in the broker.
 Defaults to `false`.
 - uri: the AMQP URI.
 See the [URI Spec](https://www.rabbitmq.com/uri-spec.html).